Iagon (IAG) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Iagon Historical Price

-According to the latest data gathered on Iagon live price page, the current price of Iagon is 0.182248USD.
-The circulating supply of Iagon(IAG) is 376.02M IAG , giving it a market capitalization of $68.51M.
+According to the latest data gathered on Iagon live price page, the current price of Iagon is 0.186117USD.
+The circulating supply of Iagon(IAG) is 376.02M IAG , giving it a market capitalization of $69.98M.

 The Iagon Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of IAG based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.